Anti-Christian sentiment: Late modern period

 The Red Terror in Spain committed various acts of violence that included the desecration and burning of monasteries, convents, and churches.
 The failed coup of July 1936 set loose a violent onslaught on those that revolutionaries in the Republican zone identified as enemies; "where the rebellion failed, for several months afterwards merely to be identified as a priest, a religious, or simply a militant Christian or member of some apostolic or pious organization, was enough for a person to be executed without trial".

 Although Nazi Germany never officially proclaimed a Kirchenkampf against Christian churches, top Nazis freely expressed their contempt for Christian teachings in private conversations.
 Nazi ideology conflicted with traditional Christian beliefs in various respects – Nazis criticized Christian notions of "meekness and guilt" on the basis that they "repressed the violent instincts necessary to prevent inferior races from dominating Aryans".
 Aggressive anti-church radicals like Alfred Rosenberg and Martin Bormann saw the conflict with the churches as a priority concern, and anti-church and anti-clerical sentiments were strong among grassroots party activists.
 Hitler himself disdained Christianity, as Alan Bullock noted:

 In Hitler's eyes, Christianity was a religion fit only for slaves; he detested its ethics in particular.
 Its teaching, he declared, was a rebellion against the natural law of selection by struggle and the survival of the fittest.

-Throughout the history of the Soviet Union (1917–1991), there were periods when Soviet authorities brutally suppressed and persecuted various forms of Christianity to different extents depending on State interests.
+Throughout the history of the Soviet Union (1917–1991), there were periods when Soviet authorities suppressed and persecuted various forms of Christianity to different extents depending on State interests.
 The state advocated the destruction of religion, and to achieve this goal, it officially denounced religious beliefs as superstitious and backward.
-The Communist Party destroyed churches, ridiculed, harassed, incarcerated and executed religious leaders, flooded the schools and media with anti-religious teachings, and it introduced a belief system called "scientific atheism", with its own rituals, promises and proselytizers.
+The Communist Party destroyed churches, ridiculed, harassed, incarcerated and executed religious leaders, flooded the schools and media with anti-religious teachings, and introduced a belief system called "scientific atheism", with its own rituals, promises and proselytizers.
 According to some sources, the total number of Christian victims under the Soviet regime has been estimated to range around 12 to 20 million.
 At least 106,300 Russian clergymen were executed between 1937 and 1941.